Accessibility for the Working Mathematician: Introduction

 Much of what is included in this text I have learned directly from others.
 I thank Loretta Bartolini and David Jones from the American Mathematical Society and Peter Krautzberger not only for sharing their comments and expertise, but also for the production and public release of the {\TeXml} tools.
 I also thank Deyan Ginev for answering my questions about the {\LaTeX ML} project.

-I thank my colleagues on the Digital Accessibility Steering Committee as well as Nick Christo, Sophia Hamilton and JaEun Jemma Ku for discussions and feedback.
-Finally I thank my colleague Fred Drueck for discussions on the topic of accessibility and for technical support.
+I thank my colleagues on my campus' Digital Accessibility Steering Committee as well as Nick Christo, Michael Gintz, Sophia Hamilton and JaEun Jemma Ku for discussions and feedback.
+I also thank my colleague Fred Drueck for discussions on the topic of accessibility and for technical support.

+Finally I thank my colleagues on the AMS Accessibility Advisory Group, Jorge Balbas, David Farmer, Nicola Poser, Jan Reimann, Daniel Thompson as well as Tyler Kloefkorn for their efforts in this arena; many of the ideas in the revisions that appear in the second version of this document come from them.